North Dakota Spousal Support Calculator

 • Lump Sum Spousal Support: A one-time payment instead of monthly support.

 Note: "Permanent" spousal support has been eliminated by law.
+Even in 20+ year marriages, support is for a defined term.

 When does spousal support end automatically?